ClusterHQ/flocker/docs/docker-integration/tutorial-swarm-compose.rst

 * A Client machine with Docker Compose and access to the Swarm master.

-  * If you used our :ref:`CloudFormation installer <cloudformation>` the "Client" VM is preconfigured with Docker Compose, so log into that:
+  * If you used our :ref:`CloudFormation installer <cloudformation>` the "Client" VM is preconfigured with Docker Compose, so ssh into that:

     .. prompt:: bash $

         ssh -i <YourKey> ubuntu@<ClientIP>

-    where ``<YourKey>`` is the path to the key you downloaded from AWS, and ``<ClientIP>`` is the Client IP you got from the CloudFormation Outputs tab.
+    ``<YourKey>`` is the path to the key you downloaded from AWS.

+    ``<ClientIP>`` is the Client IP you got from the CloudFormation Outputs tab.

-    If you used our CloudFormation installer, the rest of this tutorial assumes you are logged into the Client node.
+    If you have used our CloudFormation installer, the rest of this tutorial assumes you are logged into the Client node.

-  * Otherwise, `install Docker Compose <https://docs.docker.com/compose/install/>`_ on any machine which has network access to the Swarm master you created when you installed Swarm.
+  * Alternatively, `install Docker Compose <https://docs.docker.com/compose/install/>`_ on any machine which has network access to the Swarm master that you created when you installed Swarm.

 Step 1: Set ``DOCKER_HOST``
 ===========================